HighOutputVentures/experiments/006/README.md

 This experiment aims to build a model that detects anomaly in the logs generated in OneWallet particularly the response times of internal APIs.

 The approach in detecting anomaly is by overfitting the model with good data.
-That is, the model will be trained with only good data (or at least a very huge percentage of it).
-So that, the model will be very good at processing a time series of logs that are good, but perform really bad in processing a time series of logs that are anomalous.
+That is, the model will be trained with only good data (or at least a very huge percentage of it) so that the model will be very good at processing a time series of logs that are good, but perform really bad in processing a time series of logs that are anomalous.

 For this approach I'm going to use Autoencoder.